 Why is The Baltimore Sun showing this to me?
 I have absolutely no desire to see a crotch shot of a child actress from the 70s.
 Is this what they think about one of their own subscribers that I would want to see this?
 What kind of creep do they think I am.

 There’s a reason print journalism is dying.
 It’s because of things like this.
 The Baltimore Sun has no respect for their readers, nor themselves.
 I’m sometimes approached by advertisers who want to pay me to include links to their products.
-I would never include a link like this, no matter how much money I was offered as payment.
+I would never have a link like this, no matter how much money I was offered as payment.
 I don’t even want to know where the link goes to.
 Does this mean I have more ethics than The Baltimore Sun?

 It would seem I do.
 How sad is that?